johnfanv2/LenovoLegionLinux/README.md

 - [x] also fully controllable by scripts or from terminal
 - [x] set a fully featured custom fan curve with up to 10 points
     - even allows speed below 1600 RPM
-    - set temperatere points when the fan speed (level) should change
+    - set temperature points when the fan speed (level) should change
     - you can use CPU, GPU and IC temperature to control the fan all at the same it
     - set the fan speed (RPM) at each level
     - set minimum temperature for each level that must be fallen below before slowing down the fans again
-    - set accelleration and deceleration for each the fan when the fan speed should increase or decrease
+    - set acceleration and deceleration for each the fan when the fan speed should increase or decrease
 - [x] switch power mode (quiet, balanced, performance) with software
     - changing with `Fn+Q` also possible
     - now you can do it with software in your normal system settings
-    - depening on your distribution, e.g. you could automatically switch to quiet mode if you are on battery
+    - depending on your distribution, e.g. you could automatically switch to quiet mode if you are on battery
-- [x] monitor fan speeds and temperatures (CPU, GPU, IC (?)) and with additional sensors
+- [x] monitor fan speeds and temperatures (CPU, GPU, IC) with additional sensors
+- [x] lock and unlock the fan controller and fan speed
+- [x] switch battery conservation mode
+- [x] toggle fn lock

 ## :mega: Overview
 - it comes with a driver (kernel module) that implements the Linux standard interfaces (sysfs, debugfs, hwmon)